Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model: Simulation Results

-We then study the convergence behavior of the proposed precoder.
-For simplicity, the speed of the users is set to $250$ km/h.
-We still use the RZF precoders as the initial values of the robust precoders.
+We then study the convergence behavior of Algorithm 2.
+The speed of the users is set to $120$ km/h.
+We still use the RZF precoders as the initial values.
 The number of the iterations is $20$.
 Fig.~\ref{fig:Convergence_behaviour_of_128Tx_16user_1Rx_NLOS_5} plots the sum-rates of the proposed precoder at each iteration for three different SNRs.
 From Fig.~\ref{fig:Convergence_behaviour_of_128Tx_16user_1Rx_NLOS_5}, we see that the proposed algorithm for all three cases quickly converges.
 We also observe that it takes more iterations to converge as the SNR increases.
-At SNR= $0$dB, only $10$ iterations are needed for the convergence, whereas $20$ iterations are needed at SNR= $20$dB.
-The number of iterations can be further reduced if we use better initial values such as the precoder from previous slot.
+At SNR= $0$dB, only $5$ iterations are needed for the convergence, whereas $10$ iterations are needed at SNR= $20$dB.
+The number of iterations can be further reduced if we use better initial values such as the precoder from previous subframe.